ow3org/cardano-stake-pool-aws/README.md

 ## or else if you are provisioning a production environment, run this command
 npm run create-aws-stake-pools:mainnet # this may take around ~8h

-# 4. you can now securely SSH into your Cardano node
+# 4. you can now securely SSH into your Cardano node (navigate to AWS EC2 to figure out the host)
 ssh -i "~/.ssh/cardano-stake-pool.pem" ubuntu@ec2-12-68-116-220.compute-1.amazonaws.com -p 22

 # 5. once ssh'ed into the machine, you can run gLiveView to check the status of the sync